toby-meyer/AzSecurityPackRedirectAndHeadersMed/README.md

 ## Testing

 After installing and restarting your site, you can test by inspecting the redirect, keepalive, and headers.
 To simplify the test process, tools such as [securityheaders.io](https://securityheaders.io/) can be used.
-As of this writing (August 2017) the changes made by this transform result in a security "grade" of "A" as reported on the aformentioned site. **Please note** that some sites **will** experience problems after installing this extension.
-Depending on your security needs it may be worth your time to update the secuirty practices of your site, but if not simply delete this extension if issues are encountered.
+As of this writing (August 2017) the changes made by this transform result in a security "grade" of "A" as reported on the aforementioned site. **Please note** that some sites **will** experience problems after installing this extension.
+Depending on your security needs it may be worth your time to update the security practices of your site, but if not simply delete this extension if issues are encountered.

 ## Feedback